What Is Cheesecake Made Of?

 Sugar is a key ingredient in cheesecake, but swapping it out can add depth and character to your dessert:

-When substituting sweeteners, keep in mind that liquid alternatives like honey and maple syrup may require adjustments to other liquid ingredients in the recipe.
+When substituting sweeteners, remember that liquid alternatives like honey and maple syrup may require adjustments to other liquid ingredients in the recipe.

 Cheesecake Ingredients: Crafting Unique Crusts with Nuts or Granola